iamaryav/llmdotc/README.md

 # llmdotc

-LLM training in simple, raw C/CUDA
+LLM training and inference in simple, raw C/CUDA